HonorNativeLandFund/honornativelandfund.github.io/giving.md

 # Giving / How to Give

-Contributions to land return for members of the Great Plains Action Society can be made **[here][1]**.
+Contributions to land return for members of the Great Plains Action Society can be made **[here][1]** or by clicking on the box below.

-<iframe style="width: 100%; border: medium; height: 193px;" title="ActBlue Embedded Goal Tracker" sandbox="allow-storage-access-by-user-activation allow-scripts allow-same-origin allow-forms allow-popups" src="https://secure.actblue.com/cf/embed/goal_tracker/rematriate?host_origin=https%3A%2F%2Fsecure.actblue.com&amp;embed_id=AB1"></iframe>
+<iframe style="width: 100%; border: medium; height: 193px;" title="ActBlue Embedded Goal Tracker" sandbox="allow-storage-access-by-user-activation allow-scripts allow-same-origin allow-forms allow-popups" src="https://secure.actblue.com/cf/embed/goal_tracker/rematriate?amp;embed_id=AB1"></iframe>

 Consider your contribution to be a voluntary “rent” or “land tax” that represents a continuing effort and desire to acknowledge that you are a visitor living on stolen land.
 Monthly giving keeps the land’s original inhabitants on the forefront of our thoughts, and provides continual, reliable support for their projects.**We encourage you to make a recurring contribution.**

-For guidance on an appropriate contribution, you can use this [calculator][2] created by the organization [Honor Native Land Tax][3].
+For guidance on an appropriate contribution, you can use this **[calculator][2]** created by the organization **[Honor Native Land Tax][3]**.
 The calculator is meant to be a guide.
 You know your circumstances best.
 If they are not reflected in the options that are laid out, pick those that are closest to your experience.

 # What Else Can I Do?